Skip Navigation

 Andrean Student Ambassadors is an organization of students who represent Andrean at school hospitality functions, grade school visits, and are hosts for visitors.
 They are called on for many occasions throughout the school year.
 Applications to be a student ambassador are available at the beginning of the school year through the Admissions Office during a call out in September.
 Applicants are asked to write a short essay on their Andrean experience that is subject to faculty approval.
 Public speaking is a requirement for many of the ambassador assignments.
 Parental permission to leave campus is necessary.

-Moderator: Mr. Price
+Moderator: Mr. Price and Mrs. Wyness

 Quiz Bowl is “Jeopardy” for high schoolers and features an electronic buzzer lockout system.
 Successful team members combine broad knowledge with fast fingers.
 Try-outs occur in early November.
 The competition season runs from mid-December through mid-March.
 State & National tournaments follow.